-88 14/1/17 88 13/11/17 JH 4/1/17
+88 14/11/17 88 13/11/17 JH 4/1/17

-3. Type of Resource Consent Applied For Coastal Permit ✓ Discharge Permit ✓ Land Use Subdivision 4.
-Brief Description of the Activity The Applicant is seeking resource consent to permit the processing capacity of its winery at New Renwick Road Blenheim from 25,000 tonnes of grapes to 35,000 tonnes of grapes.
-It is also seeking to increase the volume of waste water discharge it is able to apply across two consents which it already holds for discharge (being U071369 and U980558).
-The Applicant proposes to continue to comply with those consents and will meet the permitted activity standards of new rule 3.1.26 other than in one respect.
-The increase in the processing capacity will involve an increase building and tank farm foot print, the construction of additional yards areas, the construction of expanded tank and barrel storage areas and an increase in winery waste water for which consent is sought in terms of the application.
-5. Supplementary Inf ormation Provided?
-Ye es 🗌 No tary forms for some activities ssist applicants with providing stic wastewater, 6.
-Property Details The location to which th ne application relates is (add ress): New Renwic k Road, Blenheim Legal description (i.e. L ot 1 DP 1234): Lots 1 and d 2 DP 11353 (MB6E 3/216 and MB6B/217) (Attach a sketch of the locality and activity points.
-Describe the location in a manner which will allow it to be readily identified, e.g. house number and street address, Grid Reference, the name of any relevant stream, river, or other water body to which application may relate, proximity to any well known landmark, DP number, Valuation Number, Property Number.)
-Please attach a copy of the Certificate of Title that is less than 3 months old (except for coastal or water permits).
-The names and addres the owner and occupier land (other than the app Please attach the writt en approval of affected pa rties/adjoining pro perty owners and oc cupiers. od practice and courtesy you ad your neighbours, please g 7.
-Assessment of Eff ects on the Environme ent (AEE) (Attach s reparate sheet detailing AEE)
+3. Type of Resource f Resource Consent Applied For Coastal Permit ✓ Discharge Permit ✓ Land Use Subdivision 4.
+Brief Description of the Activity Blenheim from 25,000 waste water discharge and U980558).
+The Apactivity standards of nean increase building ar ng resource consent to permitonnes of grapes to 35,000 to it is able to apply across two oplicant proposes to continue we rule 3.1.26 other than in one tank farm foot print, the correl storage areas and an incorre. onnes of grapes.
+It is consents which it as to comply with thos ne respect.
+The inconstruction of addition s also seeking to incready holds for discha- e consents and will made as in the processing all yards areas, the contents and yards areas, the contents are areas, the contents are areas. ease the volume of arge (being U071369 eet the permitted g capacity will involve onstruction of 5.
+Supplementary In formation Provided?
+Y es 🗌 No ntary forms for some activities ssist applicants with providin stic wastewater, 6.
+Property Details Property Details The location to which the ne application relates is (add ress): New Renwic k Road, Blenheim Legal description (i.e. Lot 1 DP 1234): Lots 1 and 2 DP 11353 (MB6B/216 and MB6B/217) (Attach a sketch of the locality and activity points.
+Describe the location in a manner which will allow it to readily identified, e.g. house number and street address, Grid Reference, the name of any relevant street or other water body to which application may relate, proximity to any well known landmark, DP number, Number, Property Number.)
+Please attach a copy of the Certificate of Title that is less than 3 months old (except for coastal of water permits). evant stream, river, number, Valuation The names and addres the owner and occupied land (other than the ap Please attach the writ ten approval of affected pa rties/adjoining pro perty owners and oc cupiers.
+Note: As a matter of go ood practice and courtesy yo u should consult you r neighbours about yo ur proposal.
+If you have not consulted your neighbours, please give brief reasons on a separate sheet why you have not.

+7. Assessment of Effects on the Environment (AEE) (Attach separate sheet detailing AEE)